mworion/MountWizzard4/docs/source/explain/setting.rst

 Area 3: Firmware Data
 ^^^^^^^^^^^^^^^^^^^^^
-Actual firmware data is collected and shown in this are.
+Actual firmware data is collected and shown in this area.

 Area 4: Logging Levels
 ^^^^^^^^^^^^^^^^^^^^^^